-In the spring of 2016, CDPQ Infra began a consultation process involving various stakeholders in the Réseau électrique métropolitain (REM) project as well as the general public.
-Information sessions and discussions were held with citizens, and more will be organized in the future, in all areas affected by the REM.
+In the spring of 2016, CDPQ Infra began a consultation process involving various stakeholders in the REM project as well as the general public.
+CDPQ Infra is committed to maintaining active, regular and transparent communication throughout the various stages of the project.

-For summer 2017, our team is going out to meet public transit clients who will be served by the REM.
-Future clients and citizens with concerns about the project can ask questions and receive targeted information.
+During summer 2017, our team went out to meet public transit clients who will be served by the REM.
+Future clients and citizens with concerns about the project asked questions and received targeted information.

 Information for citizens

 DEUX-MONTAGNES | More for clients of the Deux-Montagnes line

 MASCOUCHE | A well-thought-out transfer for clients of the Mascouche line

 SOUTH SHORE | More for South Shore clients

 WEST ISLAND | Direct and easy access for West Island clients

 MONTRÉAL METRO | Three connections for an integrated network